Hongweihuo-Lab/CGraphIndex/README.md

 **Objdir** is the directory where the generated indexes are stored; and
 **srcfile1 srcfile2 srcfile3 ...** are multiple parameters, which represents the texts that need to be created into compressed indexes using **GeCSA**.

+After running, there are index files generated in the directory /home/hzt/data/LDBCxx/ BvGraph/, in which all the index files have a suffix **.geindex**.

 ## Paper
 [1] Hongwei Huo, Zongtao He, and Jeffrey S. Vitter,  Indexing Labeled Property Multidigraphs in Entropy Space, with Applications,  June 13, 2023.